kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 values should not require parsing to extract information.
 It's better to use different keys with simple values than one key with a complex value.

-The taint value may or may not be sufficient to represent the state of a device.
-Therefore the API also allows publishing structured information in JSON format as a raw extension field, similar to the ResourceClaim device status.
-For humans, a description field can be used to provide a summary or additional explanations why the taint was added.

 If some common patterns emerge, then Kubernetes could standardize the name, value and data for certain taints.
 Those then have a certain semantic.
 This is similar to standardizing device attributes.
 The recommended pattern for